 Identify gaps in your knowledge or areas you would like to further dig into and find relevant classes, training, workshops or certificate program.
 You can do this through learning about UX and also by evaluating job descriptions to see what they are looking for.
 Check out Curiosity Tank (Michele Ronsen), Nielsen Norman (note that certification is not required or expected as a general rule in this line of work), The UX Academy, Rosenfeld Media, and User Focus (David Travis).
 These are just a few examples I’m familiar with – there are plenty more out there to explore.

-Before you take (or pay for) classes or training, determine if the educator or program is reputable by evaluating credentials, expertise, experience, brand, measurable outcomes, etc.) Look for reviews on LinkedIn, Reddit and other sites.
+Before you do classes or training, determine if the educator or program is reputable by evaluating credentials, expertise, experience, brand, measurable outcomes, etc.) Look for reviews on LinkedIn, Reddit and other sites.
 Talk to people who attended them to get their experience.
 There are soooooo many options out there with a wide range of approaches, quality, etc.

 Be very purposeful about how you are learning.
 Be thorough.
 Find robust programs, certificates or courses that will teach you what you need to know and also provide opportunities for practice.
 Bootcamps, short workshops and online courses may not be enough to learn what you need to know.
 Classes may be surface level and not go into the nitty gritty of methods or design fundamentals.
-Some people spend 2+ years in higher education learning about research methods, theory and approaches; this isn’t necessary, but a smattering of 2-hour webinars is not enough especially if you aren’t actually practicing what you learn.
+Some people spend 2+ years in higher education learning about research methods, theory and approaches, so a smattering of high-level webinars is not enough, especially if you aren’t actually practicing what you learn.

 Learn the language of design so you can talk about the field and your work appropriately (e.g., interface, metric, mental model, accessibility, navigation, iterative, persona, etc.)